Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 - It has an inner rigid core

-- It has a pre-attached underlayment making it not only easy-to-install but also quiet and acts as a moisture barrier.
+- It has a pre-attached underlayment making it not only easy to install but also quiet and acts as a moisture barrier.

 - The low-gloss sheen gave it a very realistic wood texture and feel.